mattboyer/PYaffs/_drafts/hl4.md

 Interestingly, the number of bytes in a chunk is stored on 10 + 2 bits, meaning that there can be up to 4095.

-# TBD Clever title
+# Exploring the dump

 I now have some idea of what I can expect to find in the dump.
 As I mentioned in the [first post]({{ site.baseurl }}{% post_url 2014-07-15-Hacklog#0 %}), I am particularly interested in a file named `/system/xbin/tcpdump`.
 I can expect to find a YAFFS object header for this file as well as for its parent dir `xbin`.

 ## Object Headers

-Let's get greppin'
+Let's get greppin', yo!

 	647-mboyer@marylou:~/Hacks/Nam-Phone_G40C/PYaffs [HL4:I±R=]$ for offset in $(grep -abo tcpdump ../images/system.img  | cut -d':' -f1); do xxd -g4 -s ${offset} -l 16 ../images/system.img; done
 	510782b: 74637064 756d7000 0c0c7463 7064756d  tcpdump...tcpdum